-Analysis of the hours worked by the Education and Training workforce in Cairns in 2016 compared to Queensland shows that there was a lower proportion who worked part-time (34 hours or less) and a higher proportion who worked full-time (35 hours or more).
+Analysis of the hours worked by the Education and Training workforce in the Gunnedah Shire in 2016 compared to the Administrative and Support Services workforce within Gunnedah Shire shows that there was a lower proportion who worked part-time (34 hours or less) and a higher proportion who worked full-time (35 hours or more).

-The major differences between the hours worked by the Education and Training workforce in Cairns and Queensland were:
+The major differences between the hours worked by the Education and Training workforce in the Gunnedah Shire and the Administrative and Support Services workforce were:

-The largest changes in the hours worked by the Education and Training workforce in Cairns between 2011 and 2016 were:
+The largest changes in the hours worked by the Education and Training workforce in the Gunnedah Shire between 2011 and 2016 were:

 - 35 hours - 39 hours (+17 local workers)